-- 1. They distribute the workload so that a few (i.e., Board of Directors) do not have to carry the whole burden. - 2 They provide members the opportunity to participate and contribute to the chapter. - 3.
+- 1. They distribute the workload among the Board of Directors - 2.
+They provide members the opportunity to participate and contribute to the chapter. - 3.
 They provide a means for developing group ideas, normally better than "unchanneled" individual thoughts. - 4.
 They provide an orderly way of planning and carrying on the work of the chapter. - 5.
 They give members a chance to develop their leadership capabilities and skills.